-If you had a previous annuity entitlement that ended and you are figuring the tax-free part of CAUTION your NSSEB/tier 2 benefit for your current annuity entitlement, you should contact the RRB for confirmation of your correct employee contribution amount.
+If you had a previous annuity entitlement that ended and you are figuring the tax-free part of your NSSEB/tier 2 benefit for your current annuity entitlement, you should contact the RRB for confirmation of your correct employee contribution amount.

 Box 4-Contributory Amount Paid.
-This is the gross amount of the NSSEB and tier 2 benefit you received in 2017, less any 2017 benefits you repaid in 2017.
-(Any benefits you repaid in 2017 for an earlier year or for an unknown year are shown in box 8.)
-This amount is the total contributory pension paid in 2017.
+This is the gross amount of the NSSEB and tier 2 benefit you received in 2019, less any 2019 benefits you repaid in 2019.
+(Any benefits you repaid in 2019 for an earlier year or for an unknown year are shown in box 8.)
+This amount is the total contributory pension paid in 2019.
 It may be partly taxable and partly tax free or fully taxable.
 If you determine you are eligible to compute a tax-free part as explained later in Partly Taxable Payments under Taxation of Periodic Payments, use the latest reported employee contribution amount shown in box 3 as the cost.

 Box 5-Vested Dual Benefit.
-This is the gross amount of vested dual benefit (VDB) payments paid in 2017, less any 2017 VDB payments you repaid in 2017.
+This is the gross amount of vested dual benefit (VDB) payments paid in 2019, less any 2019 VDB payments you repaid in 2019.
 It is fully taxable.
-VDB payments you repaid in 2017 for an earlier year or for an unknown year are shown in box 8.
+VDB payments you repaid in 2019 for an earlier year or for an unknown year are shown in box 8.

 Note.
-The amounts shown in boxes 4 and 5 may represent payments for 2017 and/or other years after 1983.
+The amounts shown in boxes 4 and 5 may represent payments for 2019 and/or other years after 1983.

 Box 6-Supplemental Annuity.
-This is the gross amount of supplemental annuity benefits paid in 2017, less any 2017 supplemental annuity benefits you repaid in 2017.
+This is the gross amount of supplemental annuity benefits paid in 2019, less any 2019 supplemental annuity benefits you repaid in 2019.
 It is fully taxable.
-Supplemental annuity benefits you repaid in 2017 for an earlier year or for an unknown year are shown in box 8.
+Supplemental annuity benefits you repaid in 2019 for an earlier year or for an unknown year are shown in box 8.

 Box 7-Total Gross Paid.
-This is the sum of boxes 4.
-5, and 6.
-The amount represents the total pension paid in 2017.
-Include this amount on Form 1040, line 16a; Form 1040A, line 12a; or Form 1040NR, line 17a.
+This is the sum of boxes 4, 5, and 6.
+The amount represents the total pension paid in 2019.
+Include this amount on Form 1040 or 1040-SR, line 4c; or Form 1040-NR, line 17a.

 Box 8-Repayments.
-This amount represents any NSSEB, tier 2 benefit, VDB, and supplemental annuity benefit you repaid to the RRB in 2017 for years before 2017 or for unknown years.
+This amount represents any NSSEB, tier 2 benefit, VDB, and supplemental annuity benefit you repaid to the RRB in 2019 for years before 2019 or for unknown years.
 The amount shown in this box hasn't been deducted from the amounts shown in boxes 4, 5, and 6.
 It only includes repayments of benefits that were taxable to you.
-This means it only includes repayments in 2017 of NSSEB benefits paid after 1985, tier 2 and VDB benefits paid after 1983, and supplemental annuity benefits paid in any year.
+This means it only includes repayments in 2019 of NSSEB benefits paid after 1985, tier 2 and VDB benefits paid after 1983, and supplemental annuity benefits paid in any year.
 If you included the benefits in your income in the year you received them, you may be able to deduct the repaid amount.
 For more information about repayments, see Repayment of benefits received in an earlier year, later.

-You may have repaid an overpayment of benefits by returning a payment, by making a payment, or by having an amount withheld from your railroad retirement annuity payment.
+You may have repaid an overpayment of benefits TIP by returning a payment, by making a payment, or by having an amount withheld from your railroad retirement annuity payment.

 Box 9-Federal Income Tax Withheld.
 This is the total federal income tax withheld from your NSSEB, tier 2 benefit, VDB, and supplemental annuity benefit.
 Include this on your income tax return as tax withheld.
-If you are a nonresident alien and your tax withholding rate and/or country of legal residence changed during 2017, you will receive more than one Form RRB-1099-R for 2017.
-Determine the total amount of U.S. federal income tax withheld from your 2017 RRB NSSEB, tier 2, VDB, and supplemental annuity payments by adding the amounts in box 9 of all original 2017 Forms RRB-1099-R, or the latest corrected or duplicate Forms RRB-1099-R you receive.
+If you are a nonresident alien and your tax withholding rate and/or country of legal residence changed during 2019, you will receive more than one Form RRB-1099-R for 2019.
+Determine the total amount of U.S. federal income tax withheld from your 2019 RRB NSSEB, tier 2, VDB, and supplemental annuity payments by adding the amounts in box 9 of all original 2019 Forms RRB-1099-R, or the latest corrected or duplicate Forms RRB-1099-R you receive.